-Suriname is a developing country with a small and young population, with little over 550.000 inhabitants in total.
-According to Statistics Suriname’s latest figures provides a home to about 25.000 girls between the ages of 10 to 14.
-Poverty is rising, giving the fact that Suriname is going through a financial crisis since 2015 and looking at an unemployment rate of over 30% for young women between the age of 16 to 24.
+Suriname is a developing country with a small and young population, with little over 550, 000 inhabitants in total, about 25,000 of whom are young girls between the ages of 10 to 14.
+Poverty is rising because Suriname has been in a financial crisis since 2015 and the unemployment rate is over 30% for young women between the age of 16 to 24.